stowball/hucssley/README.md

 .browser-mobile__font-size-700
 ```

-For `group` classes to take effect, a parent has to be given the raw group class, and raw state class if applicable:
+For `group` classes to take effect, a parent has to be given the raw `.group` class, and raw state class if applicable:

 ```html
 <html class="browser-mobile">